Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 ![](data-analysis_files/figure-gfm/visualize-classify-1.png)<!-- -->

-The upper left hand region of the graph represents songs that are “fast and short”.
-The lower left hand region of the graph represents songs that are “slow and short.”
-The upper right hand region of the graph represents songs that are “fast and long”, and the lower right hand region of the graph represents songs that are “shlow and long.”
+The upper left-hand region of the graph represents songs that are “fast and short” while the lower left-hand region of the graph represents songs that are “slow and short.”
+The upper right-hand region of the graph represents songs that are “fast and long”, and the lower right-hand region of the graph represents songs that are “slow and long.”

 Finally, let’s get an understanding of our response variable, `trope_count`, which is a measure of the number of clichés/tropes in a given fight song.
-We will also use a histogram and summary statistics for this univariate analysis.
+We will also use a histogram and summary statistics for this univariate analysis:

 ``` r
 ggplot(fight_songs, mapping = aes(x = trope_count)) +